sguillory6/aws-infrastructure-templates/README.md

 ### Creating the DNS stack

-The following is an example of how to use the cloudformation template to generate the DNS solution.
+The following is an example of how to use the CloudFormation template to generate the DNS solution.

 You will need to replace the following parameters with valid values

-* `stack-name` - the name you wish to call your vpc stack
+* `stack-name` - the name you wish to call your VPC stack
-* `s3-bucket` - The name of a valid S3 bucket that can be used to upload the vpc template in order to create the stack
+* `s3-bucket` - The name of a valid S3 bucket that can be used to upload the VPC template in order to create the stack
 * `parameter-overrides` - see **DNS Parameters** section below
 * `tags`
   * `SWA:Name` - Use the same value as the `stack-name`